olara7/fullstack-project/README.md

 ## Overview
 This is a web project where a user can share and view posts.
 It is created with ReactJS, Typescript, NodeJS, PostgresSQL and GraphQL.
 - User can login or signup.
-- User can view and create posts.
+- User can view, create, delete posts.
 - User can view profiles.

 ![blog-app](https://user-images.githubusercontent.com/54912970/162601376-fa95cd2b-f5eb-4117-9dc2-b6bb31698bcc.png)